 Section 508 Compliance Testing: Options & Strategies

-If you’re part of the federal government or a federally-funded business, you’re required to comply with Section 508 of the Rehabilitation Act.
-Below, we’ll discuss how to test your digital content for Section 508 compliance.
+If you’re part of the federal government or a federally funded business, you must comply with Section 508 of the Rehabilitation Act.
+Below, we’ll discuss how to test your digital content for Section 508 Compliance.

 What is Section 508?